djplaner/blog/docs/2006/10/12/the-missing-ground-rule-for-enterprise-20/index.md

 ---
+categories:
+- enterprise-20
+date: 2006-10-12 11:31:39+10:00
+next:
+  text: The missing Ps in LMS adoption decisions
+  url: /blog2/2006/10/12/the-missing-ps-in-lms-adoption-decisions/
+previous:
+  text: IS as the initiator of new topics in business schools
+  url: /blog2/2006/10/12/is-as-the-initiator-of-new-topics-in-business-schools/
 title: The missing ground rule for Enterprise 2.0
-date: 2006-10-12 11:31:39+10:00
-categories: ['enterprise-20']
 type: post
 template: blog-post.html
 comments: